akhodeir/OBAL_V2/README.md

 ---
 ## [Donation] Your support is invaluable to this project!

 Countless hours of hard work, prototyping, and investment in tools and materials have gone into making this project a reality.
-If you appreciate the effort and would like to contribute, your donation will help us continue developing and improving OBAL_V2.
+If you appreciate the effort and would like to contribute, your donation will help us continue developing and improving Pi-Fly.

 Please consider donating for the project.
 There were tremendous effort added in this project.
 Many prototype boards were built and a lot of tools were purchased to make this project become true.